fieldtrip/website/development/project/opm_helmet_design.md

 - based on an equidistant sensor distribution
 - by interactively clicking to specify the sensor positions

-In part 3 we look at the sensor orientation, i.e., how the sensors are rorated around their own axes.
+In part 3 we look at the sensor orientation, i.e., how the sensors are rotated around their own axes.
 This is not too relevant for mono-axial and tri-axial sensors, but is highly relevant for bi-axial OPMs like the FieldLine v3 and Mag4Health sensors.

 In part 4 we will discuss how the STL design files that have been generated are combined into a complete helmet design that can be 3D printed.

 {% include markup/yellow %}
 In the following we will be using [Autodesk Fusion](https://www.autodesk.com/products/fusion-360/).
 You can sign up as a student or educator and get an educational license for free, or you can sign up for a free personal license.
-Alternatively, you could also [SolidWorks](https://www.solidworks.com), [FreeCAD](https://www.freecad.org), [Blender](https://www.blender.org), or other 3D design software.
+Alternatively, you could also use [SolidWorks](https://www.solidworks.com), [FreeCAD](https://www.freecad.org), [Blender](https://www.blender.org), or other 3D design software.
 {% include markup/end %}

 ## Part 1 - different helmet shapes